operaboy/operaboy/README.md

 - how many days till the end of october ?
 - I will count to zero from today or from tomorow
-KEBAB AND PIZZA is my favorite food
+KEBAB AND PIZZA is my favorite food thank youuu